- 1 How FBAR Lawyers Protect Foreign Accounts

 FBAR Lawyers Issue Kovel Letters to Protect CPA Tax Preparation

 There is probably no single misapplied concept by inexperienced tax attorneys than the Kovel Agreement.
 A Kovel Agreement is used for the very limited purpose of a situation in which an Attorney (typically not a tax attorney) requires assistance from an accountant in order for the attorney to provide legal advice to the client.
 There is absolutely no protection for tax return preparation under a Kovel Letter.
-Some inexperienced attorneys go so far as to issuing Kovel Agreements to accountants/clients under the guise that the communications involving tax return preparation will be covered since the attorney issued the CPA or other accountant a Kovel.
+Some inexperienced attorneys go so far as to issue Kovel Agreements to accountants/clients under the guise that the communications involving tax return preparation will be covered since the attorney issued the CPA or other accountant a Kovel.

 An Experienced FBAR Lawyer can Benefit You

 In conclusion, depending on the facts and circumstances of the US person who is out of compliance with foreign account reporting — they may benefit from hiring an experienced FBAR Attorney.
 Not all taxpayers who are out of FBAR compliance require an attorney, and the decision should be based on the totality of the circumstance of each individual Taxpayer.
-It is important to make sure that whichever firm you hire has the experience they claimed to have — and representing you on a flat-fee, full-service model for both tax and legal.
+It is important to make sure that whichever firm you hire has the experience they claimed to have — and represents you on a flat-fee, full-service agreement for both tax and legal.